 School Counseling StaffElementary

-Twenty-one elementary schools have a full-time school counselor.
-Two campuses have an additional part-time counselor.
-All elementary schools have the services of four crisis intervention counselors.
+Twenty elementary schools with twenty-three Professional School Counselors.
+All elementary schools have the services of ten crisis intervention counselors.

-Each of the seven middle schools has a full-time school counselor and a crisis intervention counselor.
+Each of the seven middle schools has a full-time professional school counselor and a crisis intervention counselor.

 The four high schools have a counseling department.
 Students are divided by alphabet or grade level among several counselors.
 One school counselor serves as the lead or department chair.
 Every high school has one Career and Technology Education counselor who may share a student load with the other counselors.
 Every high school has two full-time crisis intervention counselors.
 Three of the high school counseling departments also have an administrative clerk and an educational assistant.